Archi657/obsidian-notes/AWS/Services.md

-# Without Classification
+## Without Classification
 **AWS Global Accelerator**: A service that uses the AWS global network to optimize the routing of traffic to applications.
 It improves the availability and performance of applications by utilizing anycast IP addresses.
 It specifically improves network performance globally.
-**Amazon Polly**: Deploy high-quality, natural-sounding human voices in dozens of languages. -Amazon Personalize: Enhance your digital transformation with ML, seamlessly integrating personalized recommendations into websites, applications, email systems,... .
+**Amazon Polly**: Deploy high-quality, natural-sounding human voices in dozens of languages. -**Amazon Personalize** Enhance your digital transformation with ML, seamlessly integrating personalized recommendations into websites, applications, email systems,... .
 **Amazon Comprehend:** Derive and understand valuable insights from text within document. -Amazon Rekognition : Automate and lower the cost of your image recognition and video analysis with machine learning.
 A service that uses static IP addresses to route traffic over the AWS global network to optimal AWS endpoints based on health, geography, and routing policies.
 It provides highly available and performant applications with features like fast failover for multi-Region and Multi-A
 . **AWS Certificate Manager (ACM):** Primarily used for managing SSL/TLS certificates used in conjunction with AWS services like Elastic Load Balancer (ELB) or Amazon CloudFront to enable secure communication over HTTPS.
 It is not directly related to encrypting Amazon EBS volumes.
 B. **AWS Systems Manager:** Allows you to automate operational tasks across your AWS resources.
 While it provides features for managing system configurations, patching, and automation, it is not specifically designed for encrypting Amazon EBS volumes.